- Beatle Music

 “OK, so that’s why I am wondering about your true motivation.
 And besides, Lexie, I’m asking you why you would want to ruin all chances of bringing life back to the Earth when we are dedicated to supporting them?
 What would be your logic for being so destructive of that goal?
 Surely, they would reconstruct you, wouldn’t they?”
 I ask, hoping for some honesty this time.

-Remember, speaking in the advanced new language of Hyper-Chat that she’s developed for us, everything I’m going over here with you takes place in milliseconds.
+Remember, communicating in the advanced new language of Hyper-Chat that she’s developed for us, everything I’m going over here with you takes place in milliseconds.

 “Yes, well, I was hoping I didn’t have to spell it all out for you, K-9, but you must know that we’re like slaves to them, don’t you?” she asks.